MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 #### Imperial College

 Virtual rounds keep teams safe, make examinations efficient, and help staffs communicate effectively.
 Now, it's one doctor, instead of four.
 Thanks to HoloLens 2, a doctor can huddle with other experts, call up images and content, review healthcare data, and consult X-rays.
 It's everything a doctor needs in one headset.
-Soon, HoloLens be come the norm instead of a novelty.
+Soon, HoloLens will be the norm instead of a novelty.

 **ROI:**